 With after-school activities, late workdays, and long commutes, it’s no wonder so many people resort to a drive-thru or pizza place to feed their families in a flash.
-Unfortunately, these convenient options can be hard on your wallet and your waistline.
+Unfortunately, these convenient options can be hard on your wallet and waistline.
 The good news is, you don’t have to sacrifice eating healthy just because you’re busy.
 Listed below are several delectable dinner ideas that can be prepared in minimal time.

 Under the Broiler

-- Salmon fillets with asparagus & mushrooms
+- Salmon fillets with asparagus and mushrooms

 Fresh salads are great with cooked or leftover meats, poultry, fish or seafood.